sematext/docs/docs/monitoring/settings.md

 Here you can see the main navigation sections:

 - Side navigation
-- App & Dash Selector dropdown menu
+- App & Dashboard Selector dropdown menu
 - App Actions dropdown menu
 - User Settings dropdown menu
 - Time Picker component

 ![Sematext Cloud Monitoring Guide - Menus](https://sematext.com/docs/images/guide/monitoring/sematext-monitoring-guide-app-menus.png)

-The next section describes the monitoring report menu located just below the top navigation menu, and help you discover how to add new components, correlate your logs and events with your monitoring app, do report specific actions, connect your apps, and more.
+The next section describes the monitoring report menu located just below the top navigation menu, and help you discover how to add new components, correlate your logs and events with your Monitoring App, do report-specific actions, connect your Apps, and more.